 Sarah Cohen Domont (she/her/hers), Deputy Director.
 After receiving her BA from San Francisco State University, Sarah’s first career was as a case manager with unhoused adults and single-mother families.
 In 2006, she began working in the Jewish community in fundraising and administration.
 In 2011, she received her MBA in Nonprofit Management and MA in Education from American Jewish University.
 Her post-graduate professional roles have been as Associate Director of North Carolina Hillel, and Executive Director of Santa Cruz Hillel.
 In 2021-2022, Sarah was a Fellow in Avodah’s Institute for Social Change.

-Carolina Jews for Justice is currently led by a volunteer Board of Directors from Jewish communities in Charlotte, Raleigh, Durham, Chapel Hill, Mebane, and Asheville.
-CJJ local chapters are led by volunteer chairs of local steering committees.
+Carolina Jews for Justice is currently led by a volunteer Board of Directors from Jewish communities across North Carolina.
+CJJ chapters are led by volunteer chairs of local steering committees.